-The Friends of the National World War II Memorial brings educators from around the nation to Washington, D.C. for an annual conference to learn about the every day men and women of the WWII generation whose character, courage, creativity, determination, and innovation not only led to the winning of the war, but also reshaped America.
+The Friends of the National World War II Memorial brings educators from around the nation together for an annual conference to learn about the every day men and women of the WWII generation whose character, courage, creativity, determination, and innovation not only led to the winning of the war, but also reshaped America.

-The conference features presentations by fellow educators and other experts in the area of WWII history, discussions with WWII veterans and war orphan, tours of the WWII Memorial and other sites of WWII significance, and a remembrance ceremony.
+The conference features presentations by fellow educators and other experts in the area of WWII history, discussions with WWII veterans and war orphans, and a remembrance ceremony.
+Click here to see the Agenda.

 Alex Kershaw is a journalist and a New York Times bestselling author of books on World War II.
 Born in York, England, he is a graduate of Oxford University and lives in Savannah, Georgia.
 His critically-acclaimed books include The Bedford Boys, The Longest Winter, and Escape from the Deep.